Memorial Day Weekend in Alpharetta

 Gather the family for a visit to the Walk of Memories, located at American Legion Post 201, to honor those who have bravely served our country.

-A WWII M60 tank, a Vietnam-era UH-1 Huey helicopter and a 40mm Mark 1 twin gun mount removed from the USS Polk County are all on display, adding to this moving experience.
+A WWII M60 tank, a Vietnam-era UH-1 Huey helicopter, and a 40mm Mark 1 twin gun mount removed from the USS Polk County are all on display, adding to this moving experience.

-Alpharetta Veterans Memorial, at the centerpiece of the memorial is a 7-foot tall bronze statue, “The Defenders”, featuring two soldiers in full combat gear.
+Alpharetta Veterans Memorial: At the centerpiece of the memorial is a 7-foot-tall bronze statue, “The Defenders,” featuring two soldiers in full combat gear.
 A lasting tribute to all those who have served to protect this great country.
-This memorial was made possible by the vision of a group of volunteers led by committee co-chairs William Perkins and Donald Mitchell who have worked to raise more than $100,000 in private donations to fund the creation and installation of the statue.
+This memorial was made possible by the vision of a group of volunteers led by committee co-chairs William Perkins and Donald Mitchell, who have worked to raise more than $100,000 in private donations to fund the creation and installation of the statue.
 The City of Alpharetta donated the land for the memorial and constructed the stone pedestal on which it sits.